dexedge/burgtheater/README.md

 A new analysis of this data using R and the tidyverse packages is in progress.

-This is my first Shiny app and is in active development.

 For comments, feature requests, and bug reports, contact me at:
 <dexedge@gmail.com>